cg-istanbul/summer-school2025/index.md

-# Summer School: Topics in Algebraic and Geometric Combinatorics
+# Topics in Algebraic and Geometric Combinatorics
 **June 23–27, 2025** | Feza Gürsey Institute

 ## About